ADAIRSVILLE DUI LAWYER - ADAIRSVILLE DUI ATTORNEY

 The DDS proceeding is started once you are arrested.
 In Georgia, you must request an Administrative License Hearing within 30 days of your arrest.
 This hearing is separate and distinct from your criminal case!
 Therefore, even if your criminal case is dismissed, if you failed to request an ALS hearing, your license will still be suspended.
 The hearing must be requested in writing with the $150 fee.
 Your Adairsville DUI attorney will explain this process to you and make sure your driving privileges are protected!

 The other side of your case is the criminal case.
-In Georgia, DUI cases can be shared as a misdemeanor or a felony.
+In Georgia, DUI cases can be charged as a misdemeanor or a felony.
 This depends on whether one has any prior DUI convictions and whether there was an accident or an injury to another person.
 If a person has a prior DUI conviction, there are significant jail sentences that a judge can impose.

 Adairsville Municipal Court